ChaseSecurity/RPaaS/docs/index.md

 * Last captured date
   The format is Year-Month-Day (e.g., 2019-02-05).
 * Number of distinct days when this IP address was captured
+  This attribute counts the number of days  having this IP address captured relaying our traffic.
 * Providers
   This attribute represent which providers this IP address was captured from.
 Provider names are concatenated by underline

 **[IP addresses used to train the residential IP classifier](https://drive.google.com/open?id=14MglpY2dPunVL3ci4Q_rtgJObrFClc6V)**.
-We collected 10K residential and 10K non-residential IP addresses to train our residential IP classifier, you can access those IP addresses [here](https://drive.google.com/open?id=14MglpY2dPunVL3ci4Q_rtgJObrFClc6V)
+We collected 10K residential and 10K non-residential IP addresses to train our residential IP classifier, you can access those IP addresses [here](https://drive.google.com/open?id=14MglpY2dPunVL3ci4Q_rtgJObrFClc6V).
 # Source Code
 We are still working to format the source code for sharing.
 Basically, we intend to share the following components.
-* The infiltration framework.
+* The infiltration framework
-* The IP profiling tool.
+* The IP profiling tool